 QuickCapture provides three ways to create a project.
-You can create a project by saving as a new project from an existing project, from a selection of sample projects available as ready to use templates, and directly from existing web feature layers.
-Each method results in a project that you can share with others and use in the mobile app.
+You can create a project by saving as a new project from an existing project, from a selection of sample projects available as ready-to-use templates, and directly from existing web feature layers.
+Each method results in a project that you can share and use in the mobile app.

 In each of the following methods, you must open the QuickCapture website and sign in to your ArcGIS organizational account first.